GoDaddy Payments 2023: Card Processing Reviews & Complaints

 Equipment Leasing Yes

-We also encourage business owners to check out our list of the providers of the best merchant accounts.
+We also recommend that business owners explore our list of the top merchant accounts.

-Another major caveat to this pricing model is you must be a GoDaddy web customer in order to access most of the features of the payment service, and there are additional costs associated.
-Without a domain account, you’re only able to use the GoDaddy Payments virtual terminal and produce payment links and QR codes.
-GoDaddy also does not include the online store option unless customers spring for its most expensive monthly plan at $25 per month.
-In-person payments along with website integration appear to be included at all levels of GoDaddy plans, with its cheapest plan starting at around $10 a month.
-These associated costs should probably be included considering you cannot utilize most of GoDaddy Payments features without first being a domain customer.
+It’s important to note that to access most features of the payment service, you must be a GoDaddy web customer, which comes with additional costs.
+Without a domain account, you can only use the GoDaddy Payments virtual terminal and generate payment links and QR codes.
+Furthermore, access to the online store option requires opting for GoDaddy’s highest-priced monthly plan at $25 per month.
+However, in-person payments and website integration seem to be included in all GoDaddy plans, starting at around $10 a month.
+These associated costs should be considered, as most features of GoDaddy Payments require a domain account.

 Cost of GoDaddy Payments